 Marquand Park includes in its collection over 140 different tree specimens, among them some rare evergreens and a Dawn Redwood, known only as a fossil until 1944 when it was discovered growing in China.
 In the wooded area are huge specimens of native trees such as beech; hickory; and black, white and red oaks.
 The park’s tree planting program ensures the continuous acquisition of new trees.

 The park has three types of signs for identifying trees.
 Some trees in the landscaped area have signs with just the tree’s name and no park logo or QR code.
 The numbers on these signs correspond with the numbers in the “Guide to Marquand Park.”
 Currently, we are replacing these signs with new signs displaying a Marquand Park Foundation logo and a QR code.
 The QR code provides a link to the description of the characteristics and origins of the tree.
 Finally, round metal tags with just numbers are used on trees in the woodlands on the east side of the park.
 The numbers on the new signs and tags correspond with the numbers in the park’s Tree Inventory.
-Go to Tree Inventory, to find out how to access the QR codes.
+Go to Arboretum and Tree Inventory, to access the tree descriptions linked to the QR codes.

 A playground with a sand area surrounded by large boulders is located a short distance from the parking lot.
 It is a Princeton favorite for families with young children.
 A drinking fountain is close by.